Kipaagraphy/kipaagraphy.github.io/_pages/saparu_photo_competition2024.md

 - Entries must be captured between 3rd Bhadra 2081 (19th August 2024) and 10th Bhadra 2081 (26th August 2024).

-- Entries should be captured with the area bounded by Bhaktapur Municipality
+- Entries should be captured within the boundaries of Bhaktapur Municipality

 - The competition is open to all Nepali photographers, both professional and amateur.